 In other words, from a spiritual perspective, no one has a monopoly on the truth.
 All are welcome in God’s eyes.

 Religion: At its core, religion is about faith.
 That is to say, belief in something based upon unconditional acceptance of the religion’s teachings.
 Unlike the scientific worldview, religions don’t require evidence to validate their claims.
 Through religion, you are taught to have faith in God or the scriptures as being the infallible and ultimate truth of reality.
 Acceptance and surrender to the divine are taught as the path that leads to ultimate salvation.

 Spirituality: Spirituality doesn’t dismiss faith; however, it often leans more heavily on direct experience of the soul or divinity.
-Practices such as meditation, yoga, silence, and contemplation allow you to make conscious contact with more expanded states of consciousness, thus helping to experientially validate the teachings rather than accepting them on faith alone.
-You know something because you have tasted the experience yourself as opposed to taking the word of another.
+Spiritual practices such as meditation, yoga, silence, and contemplation allow you to make conscious contact with more expanded states of consciousness, thus helping to experientially validate the teachings rather than accepting them on faith alone.
+You know something because you have tasted the experience yourself and have allowed it to resonate, as opposed to taking the word of another.

 Fear vs. Love

 Religion: Despite the best of intentions, religions can sometimes contain a subtle (or not so subtle) undercurrent of fear woven into their teachings.
 The concepts of original sin, divine judgement, God’s wrath, or eternal punishment can create a mental environment burdened in worry and anxiety over your worthiness and whether your actions will result in divine retribution or karmic punishment.
 Your fate in the afterlife can loom like a specter in the back of your mind, subtly influencing your thoughts and behavior.